Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Introduction

-To study the non-equilibrium physics in the MCKI models, several theoretical methods have been used.
-One of them is a time-dependent numerical renormalization group (TDNRG) method~\cite{Pletyukhov} which can cover the whole time scales in principle~\cite{Anders2005,Anders2006}.
+To study the non-equilibrium physics in the MCKI models, several theoretical methods have been employed.
+One prominent approach is the time-dependent numerical renormalization group (TDNRG) method~\cite{Pletyukhov}, which, in principle, covers the entire time scale~\cite {Anders2005,Anders2006}.
 However, it usually requires substantial computing resources.
-Other approaches, which are more analytical, include the renormlization group method~\cite{Lin2020}, bosonization with the Emery-Kivelson (EK) mapping~\cite{Ratiani2010,Heyl2010,Dalum2020,Dalum20202}, conformal field theory (CFT) approach~\cite{Karki2020}, and large-$N$ methods using $SU(N)$ MCKI model~\cite{Kirchner2009,Ribeiro2013}.
-Most of these studies mainly focus on the universal properties of the non-equilibrium steady states (NESS), such as non-equilibrium transport through the MCKI, rather than the transient non-equilibrium phenomena.
-Additionally, a holographic approach~\cite{Erdmenger2017} using the AdS/CFT conjecture is used to study the quantum quench dynamics in the Kondo model.
+Alternatively, several analytical methods have been utilized, including the renormalization group method~\cite{Lin2020}, bosonization with the Emery-Kivelson (EK) mapping~\cite{Ratiani2010,Heyl2010,Dalum2020,Dalum20202}, conformal field theory (CFT) approach~\cite{Karki2020}, and large-$N$ methods employing the $SU(N)$ MCKI model~\cite{Kirchner2009,Ribeiro2013}.
+However, most of these analytical techniques mainly focus on the universal properties of non-equilibrium steady states (NESS), particularly non-equilibrium transport through the MCKI, rather than transient non-equilibrium phenomena.
+Additionally, a holographic approach~\cite{Erdmenger2017}, based on the AdS/CFT conjecture, is used to study the quantum quench dynamics in the Kondo model.

+This overview of numerical and theoretical methods illuminates the diverse approaches with their advantage and disadvantage in exploring the non-equilibrium physics of the MCKI models.
+The numerical methods tend to focus on obtaining short-time properties, while the analytical techniques aim to understand long-time behaviors.